grafana/grafana/docs/sources/dashboards/previews.md

 ### Preparing the dashboard list

-During the initial crawler run, the list will contain all dashboards across all organizations.
+During the initial crawler run, the list contains all dashboards across all organizations.
+During subsequent runs, the list will have fewer elements.
+It will only contain dashboards that:

+- are brand-new
-The list will have fewer elements during subsequent runs - it will contain only dashboards which have changed since taking the last preview and those which are brand-new.
+- have changed since taking their last preview
+- haven't changed, but the crawler failed to take their preview during the initial run

 Modifying a dashboard is the only way of refreshing that dashboard's preview; previews do not have a set timeout after which they expire.